 5. It Works in Any Age

-Anyone can benefit from any form of mentoring even the young ones.
-MENTOR shared that about a third of the youth will grow up without a mentor.
+Anyone can benefit from any form of mentoring, even the young ones.
+About a third of the youth will grow up without a mentor.
 However, those who find a personal mentor are 55% less likely to skip school than their peers.
 Over 75% may engage in volunteering activities, while 90% will also provide mentorship.
 Later in life, a whopping 130% of these individuals will become leaders.